bduggan/raku-jupyter-kernel/README.md

 REALLY QUICK START
 -------------------

-mybinder.org provides a way to instantly launch a Docker image and open a notebook.
-Click 'launch binder' above to start this kernel with a sample notebook.
+[Binder](https://mybinder.org/) provides a way to instantly launch a Docker image and open a notebook.
+Click `launch | binder` above to start this kernel with a sample notebook.
 (See below for similar alternatives.)